tegonal/variist/README.md

 import com.tegonal.variist.utils.pickOneRandomly
 import com.tegonal.variist.utils.takeRandomly

-// Imagine the list is more complicated than that, because if not, then better define it via arb or ordered
+// Imagine the list is more complicated than that (involves, filtering, flatMap etc.), because if not, then
-// since then it is most likely more efficient (would not allocate the memory for 1001 Ints) val someList = (0..1000).toList() val i1: Int = someList.pickOneRandomly() val l1: List<Int> = someList.takeRandomly(10)
+// better define it via `arb` or `ordered` because this is most likely more efficient (would not allocate the
+// memory for 1001 Ints)
+val someList = (0..1000).toList()
+val i1: Int = someList.pickOneRandomly()
+val l1: List<Int> = someList.takeRandomly(10)